Antix-Development/FontApp/README.md

 As well as creating a descriptor file, exporting will create an image file for the atlas in PNG format.

-NOTE: Each glyph in the atlas is padded oin all sides by one pixel.
+NOTE: Each glyph in the atlas is padded on all sides by one pixel.

 <hr>

 ### Notes

+FontApp is a Windows application and I'm not sure if it could even be compiled for other platforms.

 As you can probably tell, there are a bunch of extra features and what not that could be added to make FontApp better.
 Raise an issue if you really want it made so and I'll try my lame best ;)

-FontApp has been created for my personal use as part of my [FNA](https://fna-xna.github.io/) based 2D game engine experiment, because you can't really write your own GUI framework without bitmap fonts.
+FontApp has been created for my personal use as part of my [FNA](https://fna-xna.github.io/) based 2D game engine.
 This being the case, there may be nasty bugs (features?) present in FontApp, however, since FontApp is fully open sourced, you can fix those bugs yourself, or maybe raise an issue here and I'll do my best to resolve it.

-If you use FontApp and think it's cool, maybe you would consider [buying me a coffee](https://www.buymeacoffee.com/antixdevelu) :)
+And lastly, if you use FontApp and think it's cool, maybe you would consider [buying me a coffee](https://www.buymeacoffee.com/antixdevelu) :)